Ishq Zahe Naseeb: Plot

 Gohar is a poor but happy girl who is in love with a boy named Kashif.
-Kashif too is serious about her and intends to marry her.
-However, one day they are spotted together by Gohar’s brother Saleem, which creates problems for Gohar.
-Consequently, she is forced to accept the proposal of a nasty cousin Jehangir, because her father owes them money.
-Gohar and Kashif, on Gohar's sister's advice decide to elope, but on the day of the marriage, both of them return halfway due to familial obligations, and avoid contact with each other.
+Kashif too is serious about her, and they both intend to marry each other.
+However, they are seen together by Gohar's brother Saleem, which creates problems for her.
+Consequently, she is forced to accept the proposal of a nasty cousin, Jehangir, because her father, Rasheed owes them money.
+Gohar and Kashif, on her sister's advice, decide to elope, but on the day of the marriage, both of them return halfway due to familial obligations and avoid contact with each other completely.

-Meanwhile, Sameer is a wealthy, handsome, and young businessman whose mother abandoned him when he was a child and his father died soon after.
-He was then raised by his step-mother Sabiha.
-Due to traumatic experiences in his childhood, he developed split personality disorder, which has been kept a secret between him and Sabiha.
-He got engaged to a girl named Zoya whom he loved and hoped would help him get over his issues, but she died mysteriously before their marriage.
+Meanwhile, Sameer is a wealthy, handsome, and young businessman whose mother abandoned him in his childhood and his father died soon after.
+He was then raised by his greedy stepmother, Sabiha.
+Due to traumatic experiences in his childhood, he developed dissociative identity disorder, which has been kept a secret between him and Sabiha.
+He had been engaged to a girl named Zoya, whom he loved and hoped would help him get over his issues, but she died mysteriously right before their marriage.

-Gohar’s sister Bushra works as a receptionist at Sameer's office, and Gohar takes her place when Bushra gets married and resigns.
-She is instead assigned as a governess at Sameer’s house, where Sabiha grows fond of her.
-Gohar doesn’t tell her family that she is working at Sameer’s house instead of his office, to avoid problems.
-Jehangir eventually finds out and tells her family who bar her from working anymore.
+Gohar’s sister, Bushra, works as a receptionist at Sameer's office, and Gohar takes her place when Bushra gets married and resigns.
+She is instead hired as a governess at Sameer’s house, where Sabiha grows fond of her.
+Gohar doesn't tell her family that she is working at Sameer's house instead of his office and keeps it a secret as she doesn't want any obligations and to avoid problems.
+Jahangir eventually finds out and tells her family, who bar her from working anymore.

-Sameer, realizing that his mother has adapted to Gohar's way of managing the house, comes to her house to request her to rejoin.
-When he learns of the family’s debt and Jehangir's pressure on the family, he writes her a blank cheque in hopes that it will get her to come back.
-Gohar refuses, but Saleem accepts the cheque, and withdraws money, twice the amount loan was for.
-He pays back the loan and keeps the rest of the extra withdrawal for himself.
-He also breaks Jehangir and Gohars engagement.
+Sameer, realizing that his mother has adapted to Gohar's way of managing the house, goes to her house to request her to rejoin.
+When he learns of the family's debt and Jehangir's pressure on the family, he writes her a blank cheque in hopes that it will get her to come back and help her.
+Gohar refuses to take the cheque but agrees to rejoin her job, but Saleem accepts the cheque, and withdraws money, twice the amount the loan was for.
+He repays the loan and keeps the rest of the extra withdrawal for himself.
+He also breaks Jehangir and Gohar's engagement.